anghelos/prusaslicer-config-sync/readme.md

 You need a GitHub repository to upload your configuration.

 ### 3. Gitignore
-Before running the Push script for the first time, it might be a good idea to set up a `.gitignore` file and put it in PrusaSlicer's AppData folder (a quick way to find it is to hit Ctrl+R and type `%appdata%\prusaslicer`).
+Before running the Push script for the first time, it might be a good idea to set up a `.gitignore` file and put it in PrusaSlicer's AppData folder (a quick way to find it is to hit Win+R and type `%appdata%\prusaslicer`).
 If you don't have one, the script will make a simple one:
 ```
 *.bak
 /snapshots